 Smart IC technology

 - Weight4.5 ounces

 Offering a variety of socket options, BESTEK Universal Travel Adapter Voltage Converter is our undeniable pick for the best travel plug adapter around.
 It’s focused on protecting your devices, transforming 220V to 110V wherever you are to ensure safe operation, no overloading, and a complete absence of socket fires.

 The 7 port design is perfect for groups of travelers, so why not charge them for the privilege?
 How does $5 a minute sound?
 These ports include 3 AC sockets and 4 USB ports allowing you to charge smartphones, tablets, Kindles, laptops and cameras; anything you want, really.
 Its quick charge technology means you’ll not need to wait around for your phone to hit an acceptable battery level.
 This gives you the chance to see and do everything you want because who wants to spend their entire trip waiting for devices to charge?

-Charges 7 devices simultaneously with 4 USB ports and 3 AC sockets
+Charges 7 devices simultaneously

 - Weight1.2 pounds